nejatmohammadhossein/Document_for_Database/README.md

 ---

-## ℹ️ نکات تکمیلی
+## ℹ️ Additional notes

-* پروژه روی Python 3.10 تست شده است.
+* The project has been tested on Python 3.10.
-* برای اجرای صحیح، دسترسی به JIRA در شبکه داخلی الزامی است.
+* The project UI has been designed using Streamlit.
-* UI پروژه با استفاده از Streamlit طراحی شده است.
+* the internal database is Mysql.

 ---

 ## 📦 وابستگی‌ها

-تمام پکیج‌های مورد نیاز در فایل `requirements.txt` موجود است و با دستور بالا نصب می‌شوند (از جمله `openpyxl`, `requests`, `streamlit` و ...).
+All required packages are available in the `requirements.txt` file and are installed with the above command (including `openpyxl`, `requests`, `streamlit`, etc.).

 ---